ericharmeling/in-60-seconds/PITCHME.md

 @ul[spaced]
 - SQL insert is issued from a gateway node.
 - The gateway node locates and sends request to the node with the leaseholder replica.
 - But writes are a little more complicated than reads...
-The leaseholder needs to coordinate with the Raft leader.
+A Raft consensus is required.
 @ulend
 @snapend